-1Paul Nester was Chief Executive Officer for both years.
-C. James Shockley, Jr. and Lawrence T. Oliver were the other NEOs for both years.
+1 Paul Nester was Chief Executive Officer for all three years.
+C. James Shockley, Jr. and Lawrence T. Oliver were the other NEOs for all three years.

 2 SEC rules require certain adjustments be made to the Summary Compensation Table (SCT) totals to determine "Compensation Actually Paid" as reported in the Pay Versus Performance Table.
 Adjustments to the SCT total compensation by year to calculate Compensation Actually Paid for our PEO and the Average Compensation Actually Paid to our Non-PEO NEOs are set forth in the table below.